secretstartups/handbook/hiring/recruiting-framework/req-creation/index.html.md

    Thanks, xxx

 #### Reqs going Outbound to Inbound (DRI: CES Team)
-1. Once it's been decided that the req is ready to go inbound, the recruiter should tag CES in the req.
+Once it's been decided that the req is ready to go inbound, the recruiter should tag CES in the req.
 The recruiter will need to tell CES if there is a specific location the role needs to be “advertised” in if it's not specified in the job title.

+If the job should only be advertised in a specific country (e.g. Japan, Germany), the LinkedIn Job Wrapping codes are not necessary.
+LinkedIn will pull the specific country from the `Publish to Free Job Boards` location within Greenhouse.

-1. The CES will make sure this role is added to LinkedIn, you'll need to add a Job Wrapping tag to the source code.
+If the job is regional (e.g. APAC, EMEA, LATAM), the CES will make sure this role is added to LinkedIn by following the steps below:
 - Click on the < > on the menu bar in the description text box to open the source code
 - Scroll to the bottom of the pop-up
 - Paste the following HTML `<div><span style="font-size: xx-small;"><span style="color: white">Remote-XXX</span></span></div>` at the bottom and change the letters in Remote-XXX to the appropriate code for the current available LinkedIn Job Wrapping location(s)